-9. In respect of paragraph 8 of the terms of reference (OECD, 2017), Georgia does not yet have a complete domestic legal and administrative framework to impose and enforce CbC requirements on the Ultimate Parent Entity of an MNE Group that is resident for tax purposes in Georgia.
-Even though Georgia does not have MNE groups meeting the filing threshold resident in Georgia, it is recommended that Georgia take steps to implement a domestic legal and administrative framework to impose and enforce CbC requirements as soon as possible.
+9. In respect of paragraph 8 of the terms of reference (OECD, 2017), Maldives does not yet have a complete domestic legal and administrative framework to impose and enforce CbC requirements on the Ultimate Parent Entity of an MNE Group that is resident for tax purposes in Maldives.
+It is recommended that Maldives finalise its domestic legal and administrative framework in relation to CbC requirements as soon as possible, taking into account its particular domestic legislative process.